sepro/MemoBoard/README.md

     python run.py

 Check the web how to configure the webserver of your choice (tested with uwsgi and nginx) to serve memoboard.
+In case a sqlite database is used, make sure the file is readable and writeable by the webserver.